gatsby-inc/gatsby-starter-newsletter/README.md

 }
 ```

-Unfortunately, the endpoint isn't super reliable.
+Unfortunately, the form endpoint isn't super reliable.
 Sometimes, things go wrong on the server, and requests will return a 500 error code.
 In that case, the response will look something like this:

 ```jsx
 {